On the unsteady dynamics of partially shrouded compressible jets: Experimental Methodology

 \subsection{Jet operating conditions}

-A rectangular planar-plug nozzle is considered for the experiments whose lateral sides are unbounded.
-The jet expands freely to the atmosphere ($p_a$) in all directions except in the bottom-side where the planar-plug nozzle's ramp exists.
-The ramp is the slanted solid wall extension from the nozzle exit as seen in Figure \ref{fig:nozzle_dimension}-a.
-The length of the ramp is considered as the reference length ($L=22.4$ mm).
-The vital nozzle dimensions are given in Figure \ref{fig:nozzle_dimension}-b along with the marked origin, flow direction, and co-ordinate system.
+A rectangular planar nozzle of aspect ratio $[W/h]\approx 9$ is considered for the experiments (where $h$-nozzle height, and $W$-nozzle width in the exit plane). \sk{Two reasons are behind the selection of respective nozzle aspect ratio: 1.
+Rectangular plug/ramp nozzles used particularly in nozzles for improved aerodynamic efficiency are generally between 4-12 (moderate to high, \cite{Chutkey_2012,Malla2021}); 2.
+Limitation of the present blow-down facility in achieving a meaningful run-time to collect all the data as higher aspect ratio ($W/h \gtrsim 9$) will render short run-time and lower aspect ratio ($W/h \lesssim 5$) will not exhibit the coupled presence of $Mode-B$ and $Mode-C$ jet instabilities \citep{Zaman1996}.} The jet expands freely to the atmosphere ($p_a$) in all directions except in the bottom-side where the solid wall-extension exists whose lateral sides are unbounded.
+The wall-extension is like a ramp in a typical planar-plug nozzle \citep{Chaudhary2020} with a ramp-angle of $15^\circ$ as shown in Figure \ref{fig:nozzle_dimension}-a.
+The slant-length of the ramp is considered as the reference length ($L=22.4$ mm).
+The vital dimensions of the nozzle-ramp assembly are given in Figure \ref{fig:nozzle_dimension}-b along with the marked origin, flow direction, and co-ordinate system.
 The jet operating conditions are described in terms of the fully-expanded jet parameter \citep{Chaudhary2020,Karthick2016} in Table \ref{tab:flow_cond}.
 The nozzle operating conditions are changed by varying the nozzle pressure ratio ($\zeta=p_0/p_a$).
 Spectrograms in Figure \ref{fig:run_time} show the transient and steady-state conditions achieved during a typical run for $\zeta=4$ and $5$.
-More details about Figure \ref{fig:run_time} are discussed in $\S \ref{sec:shock_acous}$.
+More details about Figure \ref{fig:run_time} are discussed in $\S$\ref{sec:shock_acous}.